 Hip revision surgery

 Hip revision surgery is sometimes needed in patients who have had a previous hip replacement.
 During a hip revision, either one or both parts of the hip joint are replaced.
-This procedure is done following a number of reasons where the implant is failing.
+This procedure is done following a number of reasons where the hip implant is failing.
 This can be due to infection, loosening or fracture.
-Your consultant will help you weigh the benefits of surgery and make a choice as to the best approach for your individual needs.

 Minimally invasive hip surgery